 Stephen A. Sears

 Representing the Western Wildlife District and serving as the Board's current Chair, Mr. Sears holds a Bachelor of Science degree in mechanical engineering from the University of Massachusetts, Amherst.
 He is currently developing a former Crane and Co., Inc., factory building in Dalton, creating a marketplace for local artisan products and sustainable businesses.
 Mr. Sears has worked for over 25 years in technical and leadership positions, primarily within the highly specialized paper industry.
 He was with Crane and Co., Inc., for over 25 years, most recently as Vice President in charge of manufacturing, engineering, and environmental services.
 In his tenure at Crane, he oversaw all the energy procurement and environmental policies, and was instrumental in applying many leading edge process developments in U.S. currency production as well as spearheading many environmental efforts.

 Active in both statewide and local community efforts, Mr. Sears serves on the board of the Massachusetts Outdoor Heritage Foundation, and is the Vice-Chair of the Berkshire Brownfields Commission.
 Other board positions include the Center for EcoTechnology and the Mount Greylock Ski Club.
 Past board service includes the Upper Housatonic National Heritage Area and The Trustees’ Notchview Advisory Committee.
 He served as a long-term member of the Dalton Development and Industrial Commission, where he led the development and implementation of multiple new bylaws for the Town of Dalton.
 He is also an active member of the community effort “Grow Dalton,” a group working to improve the local community.

 Mr. Sears has many interests, including hunting, fishing, and outdoor recreation of all types; music; fine woodworking; nature photography; gardening; and cooking.
-He lives in Dalton with his wife, Maria Cruz, and has three children, one at UMass, Amherst, studying environmental science and one at Union College studying engineering; the oldest having graduated from WPI.
+He lives in Dalton with his wife, Maria Cruz, and has three children.